naacl-org/naacl-2022-website/_pages/venue.md

 The NAACL-HLT 2022 conference will be held at [**Hyatt Regency Seattle**](https://www.hyatt.com/en-US/hotel/washington/hyatt-regency-seattle/sears) (808 Howell Street, Seattle, Washington, United States, 98101).

+## Accommodation

+In addition to the conference hotel (Hyatt Regency Seattle), there will be another student accommodation (**information TBA**).

+Attendees can also search for alternative lodging.
+With the lightrail running to North Seattle, areas such as Roosevelt, University District, and Capitol Hill are safe and commute-friendly neighborhoods to stay in.

 ## Native Businesses in Seattle

 Below are some of our recommended Native businesses in Seattle: